-There are number of things that can cause this.
-If the command prompt is popping up after a specific time then the most likely cause is task scheduler.
-There are some Windows services and third party applications that can make an indefinitely recurring task in your task scheduler.
+There are a number of things that can cause this.
+If the command prompt is popping up after a specific time then the most likely cause is the task scheduler.
+There are some Windows services and third-party applications that can make an indefinitely recurring task in your task scheduler.
 It can also be caused by a Windows service trying to download something from the internet and failing, thus, trying over and over again.
-Although rare but not entirely out of the question is a malware.
-There are certain viruses that hide themselves as a Windows own service/application and it might be one of those viruses trying to either run something or download something from the internet.
+Although rare but not entirely out of the question is malware.
+There are certain viruses that hide as a Windows own service/application and it might be one of those viruses trying to either run something or download something from the internet.

 So, follow the step given below